Face Masks: The Unexpected Fashion Accessory Of 2020.

 The year face masks arrived.

-2020 has been filled with unexpected twists and turns.
+2020.
+A year filled with unexpected twists and turns.
 Ever since the pandemic arrived in January, our lives have hurtled off course.
-We welcomed the new year with open arms, our calendars bursting with anticipated plans like holidays, live shows, or fun nights around town.
-Instead, we experienced a very different year.
-Now, most of us want 2020 to be over and done with.
-But even when 2021 approaches, who knows when life will ever go back to normal?
+Beforehand, we welcomed the new year with open arms.
+Our calendars were filled with anticipated plans like holidays, live shows, or fun nights out.
+Yet, they were brought to a halt by Covid-19.
+Needless to say, we experienced a very different year instead.

-A few months into this hectic year, face masks started appearing.
+A few months into 2020, face masks were suddenly everywhere.
 Initially, their arrival caught me off guard.
 With news outlets spreading conflicting information, I was unsure about their effectiveness.
 Could masks really help stop the spread of the virus?
 In some articles, they were described as germ collectors or breathing restrictors.
-Other articles I read went down a conspiratorial route, viewing these masks as a symptom of government compliance.
+Other articles went down a conspiratorial route, viewing these masks as a symptom of government compliance.
 A potential indication of an Orwellian future where our muffled mouths signified a loss of human expression.
 Despite this initial wave of media scepticism, the public opinion on masks gradually shifted.
 It’s safe to say that my opinion changed too.

 Face masks were made mandatory on public transport in July.
 As I was still trying to find the truth within these conflicting news reports, I was wondering where the sudden change of heart came from.
 New information was flooding in.
 I saw diagrams circulating on Instagram stories.
 They demonstrated how masks prevented airborne particles from passing onto others in enclosed public spaces.
 Additionally, seeing masks on the streets is a gentle reminder that we’re still in a pandemic and need to maintain social distancing measures.